PetreVane/FliPho/README.md

 Functionalities:

-At this moment, users can login into their acccounts and see recent pictures which are usually shown on Explore tab, on Flickr.
+- At this moment, users can login into their acccounts and see recent pictures which are usually shown on Explore tab (on Flickr).
-Users can also see their pictures in a grid-like view.
+- Users can also see their pictures in a grid-like view.
 At this moment, only the first 250 images are being shown.

-The app contains a map view, which asks for user location, so it can retrieve and display images taken around user location.
+- The app contains a map view, which asks for user location, so it can retrieve and display images taken around user location.

-When tapped, images are being passed into a different view, so that images can be zoomed in / out.
+- When tapped, images are being passed into a different view, so that images can be zoomed in / out.
+- When map annotation are tapped, a small accessory view is shown.
+Tapping the accessory view will pass the image to another scree.

-Users can also deauthenticate from their accounts.
+- Users can also deauthenticate from their accounts.

 Features under development:

 - My Feeds tab:
-  - cells will have a different size and customization sunch as shapes and animations
+  - cells will have a different size and customization such as shapes and animations
   - cells shown in Feeds, will also show a small rounded picture of the image owner + owner name
   - when a cell is tapped, the image is passed into another screen (Detailed View) which will fetch & display comments for that image
   - users will be able to add an image to Favorites